 The LiveChat integration provides many possibilities to improve your customer service.
-You can use it to transfer the chat to a human agent or allow the customer to create a ticket.
+You can use it to transfer the chat to a human agent.
 With Rich Greetings, you can engage your customers even more!

 ChatBot greetings are displayed above the Chat Widget and can be fully customized.
 These greetings start the chat, but they can’t direct users to a specific place in the Story.
 LiveChat greetings allow for that.